 It can be done from U.S. new deck order.
 This next video will show you how to get into Mnemonica Stack from new deck order.
 This can potentially be done in front of an audience and using a brand new freshly opened deck.

-The best resource for specific Mnemonica tricks will probably be Juan Tamariz’s Mnemonica book or DVD set.
+Another good resource for specific Mnemonica tricks will probably be Juan Tamariz’s Mnemonica book or DVD set.
 These are the tricks that really are specific to Mnemonica only, and utilize the stack for certain effects.

 There are some magicians who do work on memorized decks and have tricks that are not specific to Mnemonica but can be used if you know Mnemonica.
 Darwin Ortiz does work on memorized decks and is very good.